nilips70/French-Election-2022/README.md

 1. **Data:** This folder contains the raw datasets used in the paper.
 These datasets are the foundation for your analysis and can be accessed for reference.
 2. **Codes:** This folder contains the code used for data preparation and modelling.
 It includes the following files:

--'data preparation.R': This R script is used to prepare the raw datasets for modelling.
+-**'data preparation.R':** This R script is used to prepare the raw datasets for modelling.
 It performs data cleaning, transformation, and aggregation as necessary to create the final dataset for analysis.

--'french_election_modeling.R': This R script is where the final dataset is used for modelling.
+-**'french_election_modeling.R':** This R script is where the final dataset is used for modelling.
 It contains the code for running statistical analyses, generating visualizations, and obtaining the results presented in the paper.